- The table has a header (see 2) which will contain the area‘s header content.

 - Or you can type in this expression in a free code field:

 Keys are similar to database lookups.
 First you need to defined a key (this has to be done in the initialization part of the report).
 The syntax is:

 - Name: is the name of the key.

 - Match: is the node that the key should return.
 It is like a table name in a database lookup.
 For example, if we have a structure like /Persons/Person/FirstName and /Persons/Person/LastName and we want to create a lookup to find all persons named „Peter“, we use /Persons/Person as Node or Table.

-database table).
-Since we are going to search by name we will use the
+in a database table).
+Since we are going to search by name we

 The key will therefore be:

 <xsl:key name="mySearch" match="/Persons/Person" use="FirstName"/>